localstack/localstack-python-client/README.md

 assert sqs.list_queues() is not None  # list SQS in localstack
 ```

+## Configurations

+You can use the following environment variables for configuration:

+* `LOCALSTACK_HOST`: Set the hostname for the LocalStack instance.
+Useful when you have
+LocalStack bound to a different host (e.g., within docker-compose).
+* `EDGE_PORT`: Port number to use when connecting to LocalStack services.
+Defaults to `4566`.
+* `USE_SSL`: Whether to use `https` endpoint URLs.
+Defaults to `false`.

 ### Enabling Transparent Local Endpoints

 The library contains a small `enable_local_endpoints()` util function that can be used to transparently run all `boto3` requests against the local endpoints.